graim/GraimLabWebsite/onboarding/index.md

 **Year 3:**
 - Take and pass the qualifying exam.
-- Finish up any coursework requirements you have not yet completed.
+- Finish up any coursework requirements you have not yet completed (e.g. seminar credits).
-- Start taking seminar course credits
 - Prepare for your candidacy exams.
 - You should now be spending most of your time on research, not classes.
 Congratulations!